YukunJ/Turtle/README.md

 # in Linux the above command will
 # 1. build the webbench tool
-# 2. run the http server in the background at default 20080 port, serving the ~1M index file
+# 2. run the http server in the background at default 20080 port, serving the dummy index file
 # 3. launch the webbench testing with 10500 concurrent clients for 5 seconds
 # 4. report back the result to the console
 # 5. harvest the background http server process and exit